Udaykiran269/A-CRM-APPLICATION-FOR-ENGINEERING-WORKS/README.md

  Workflow Tracking: Detailed tracking of fabrication processes (Drilling, Welding, Cutting, Folding) and their statuses.<br>

- Reporting and Analytics: Tools for generating insights on project performance and resource allocation.<br>
+ Reporting and Analytics: Tools for generating insights on project performance and resource allocation.<br></em>

 <b>DETAILED STEPS TO SOLUTION DESIGN</b><br>
  Data Models: Create entities for clients, projects, workers, materials, and processes.<br>